Faizou-Aremou/angular-reusables-components/README.md

       }
     ]
   )`
-- Creation d'une ou plusieurs tab dynamiques complémentaires
+- Creation of one or more complementary dynamic tabs

   `this.tabGroup.addTabDynamically(
     {